 Common Writing Challenges with Kids

-When children are beginning to write, the challenges we often see involve coming up with ideas or words to write, a fear of misspelling, or having too many ideas and lack of organization.
-These are all things we witness and it is our job to help our students navigate through them.
+When children begin to write, we often see challenges such as difficulty generating ideas or words, fear of misspelling, having too many ideas, and poor organization.
+We witness these things, and our job is to help our students navigate them.

 Scenario 1

-Imagine this: Jake, a first grade student, is sitting at the carpet looking up at you with big eyes as you are instructing the class to write in their journal.
+Imagine this: Jake, a first-grade student, sits on the carpet, looking up at you with big eyes as you instruct the class to write in their journal.
 You tell the class that you want them to write about their family.
 You ask them to write quietly for 10 minutes and to produce a few sentences.
-After getting his journal, Jake heads to his desk where he begins to fiddle with the contents of his desk.
+After getting his journal, Jake heads to his desk, where he fiddles with the contents.
 You glance over and see that Jake hasn’t started to write.
-You ask him about his family, but he sits there looking down refusing to speak.
-The 10 minutes go by and Jake has not produced anything.
+You ask him about his family, but he sits there looking down, refusing to speak.
+The 10 minutes go by, and Jake has not produced anything.

 Sound familiar?

-A reluctant writer, like Jake, is struggling and needs extra strategies in place for success.
-What we know of Jake is that he has a hard time coming up with his own ideas.
+A reluctant writer like Jake struggles and needs additional strategies for success.
+We know that Jake has difficulty generating ideas.
 He is quiet during classroom discussions and rarely shares.
-What he would benefit from is a list of words and pictures related to a family.
-Something he could pull ideas from.
+Jake would benefit from a list of words and pictures related to a family—something he could pull ideas from.
 He would also benefit from a sentence starter, such as “My family likes” or “My family is…” to help him get started.

 Scenario 2

 Imagine this: Joelle, a kindergarten student, loves to write words.
-When you give the class the topic of FAVORITE ANIMALS, she is jumping up and down to share at the carpet.
-At her desk, she begins to sound out a variety of animal names and writes them around the page.
-You praise Joelle for her ideas and sounding out her words, but now you would like her to try focusing on one animal and writing a sentence about it.
+When you give the class the topic of FAVORITE ANIMALS, she jumps up and down to share on the carpet.
+She begins sounding out various animal names at her desk and writing them around the page.
+You praise Joelle for her ideas and for sounding out her words, but now you would like her to focus on one animal and write a sentence about it.

 Can you relate?